diogovenade/ldts-snake/docs/README.md

   <b><i>Fig 5.
 Templates UML</i></b>
 </p>

-Sinse the Template Pattern was used multiple times we decided to highlight and number all of them in the class UML.
+Since the Template Pattern was used multiple times we decided to highlight and number all of them in the class UML.
 The files of the template classes are the following:

 These classes can be found in the following files: